rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

     to the west.
     >

+The adventure "map" is provided in a few **data files**, that contain room names and description, and in particular, which rooms are connected to other rooms, and using which commands.

 Though Crowther originally wrote his game in Fortran, an imperative programming language that has been around since the 1950s, we will be taking a more modern approach to its implementation, using object-oriented programming (OOP).
 OOP is particularly suited to Adventure, because its main idea is a series of rooms that are connected.
 Each room will be an object, and all of these objects will point to each other.